West Clare Railway: Preservation and re-opening

 Starting in the mid-1990s, efforts were made by a preservation society to recreate part of the original route.
 This group succeeded in acquiring Moyasta station, and 5 km of the track bed.
 Passenger services were resumed using two new steel coaches with bench seating, parallel to the direction of travel, built by Alan Keef Engineering and outfitted locally in wood by WCR engineers.
 A small but powerful diesel locomotive built for Channel Tunnel construction work hauled the trains.

 On 5 July 2009 the West Clare Railway's original steam locomotive No 5 Slieve Callan was returned to the West Clare Railway at Moyasta Junction following restoration in England by Alan Keef Engineering Ltd of Ross-on-Wye.
 This engine had previously been a static exhibit at the mainline railway station in Ennis.
-The locomotive was steamed for the first time on 14 July marking the return of steam to the West Clare railway after an absence of over 57 years.
+The locomotive was steamed for the first time on 14 July marking the return of steam to the West Clare Railway after an absence of over 57 years.

 The railway has since acquired a number of redundant diesel locomotives, mostly from the Irish Bord na Móna; these are being gradually restored and returned to service.

-Current rolling stock
+Narrow gauge rolling stock

 In addition to the steam locomotive Slieve Callan, the railway owns twelve diesel engines, of which two are currently in service, the others awaiting restoration.
 Those in service are a 4-wheel Channel Tunnel shunting engine and a four-wheel former Bord na Móna shunter.
 Awaiting restoration are a further nine such Bord na Móna shunters, plus a six-wheel mine shunting engine dating from around 1948.

 Two passenger coaches are in service, and assorted maintenance vehicles including a tank wagon, four flat trucks, and four tipper wagons.

-Irish standard gauge vehicles
+Irish standard gauge rolling stock

-In 2008, an Irish standard gauge ex-Irish Rail 001 class diesel loco, No.015 (formerly A15), was acquired for static display.
+Current

-There are also three standard gauge passenger coaches on-site as static exhibits.
-One of these is used as a reception centre and cafeteria for visitors, and another as a lecture theatre for group visits.
+In 2008, the West Clare Railway acquired an Irish standard gauge ex-Irish Rail 001 class diesel loco, No.015 (formerly A15) The locomotive is stored on a section of Irish Gauge track at Moyasta.